enkidevs/curriculum/blockchain/fundamentals/ethereum-i/what-are-smart-contracts.md

   function getBalance(address owner) public
     view returns (uint) {
       return ownerToBalance[owner];
   }
 }
 ```
 Once deployed, the contract would receive its own unique address.
-If someone were to send a transaction calling the contract's `setBalance` function using their *own* address and a random balance as parameters, the contract would create the mapping.
-As you can see, the language has a mix of both JavaScript and Java keywords, plus some of its own.
+The address works similarly to any other public key on the network.
+Next, one can direct a transaction calling `setBalance` function to the contract's address.
+In our case, if they were using their *own* address (`require` at line 8) and a random balance as parameters, the contract would create the mapping (line 9).
+As you can see, the language has a mix of both JavaScript (as the main influencer) and Java keywords, plus some of its own.

 Smart contracts are different than your usual code files.
 They are **immutable**.
 Once up there, users can interact with them forever.
 Without proper tests and checks, nasty problems can occur, but more on this later.